Cat BreedsPet Animals

 Energy level: 3PointDog friendly: 3Point

-The British Shorthair cat breed was nearly wiped out again during World War II, causing breeders to go out again.
-In addition to Persians, British Shorthairs were crossed with Burmese, Chartreux, and Russian Blue cats.
-Once again, kittens with medium to long hair were not accepted for the registry.
+The challenges persisted during World War II, leading breeders to once again intervene to save the British Shorthair breed.
+Crossbreeding efforts involved pairing British Shorthairs with Burmese, Chartreux, and Russian Blue cats, among others.
+Notably, kittens with medium to long hair did not gain acceptance into the breed registry.

-Amazingly, and even though these wonderful cats date back to the first half of the 20th century, the British Longhair breed was only recognized by TICA in 2009.
-The Cat Fanciers’ Association does not recognize the British Longhair cat.
+Despite their historical roots reaching back to the first half of the 20th century, formal recognition of the British Longhair breed only came in 2009 by TICA (The International Cat Association).
+It’s worth noting that the Cat Fanciers’ Association does not currently recognize the British Longhair cat.

 Appearance